cmalinmayor/ultrack-i2k2024/tutorial/tracking.md

   name: python3
 ---

-# 2D cell tracking with multiple hypotheses
+# 2D Cell Tracking with Multiple Hypotheses

 +++

-This tutorial shows Ultrack's multiple hypotheses tracking capabilities in a 2D cell tracking example due to the tutorial time constraints.
+This tutorial demonstrates Ultrack's multiple hypotheses tracking capabilities in a 2D cell tracking example due to time constraints.
 The same principles apply to 3D tracking.

-We will start with a simple classical image processing solution with ultrack and tracking cells for image intensities directly.
-Then, we will progress to using Cellpose and finally use multiple Cellpose segmentations to improve tracking performance without training our own segmentation model showcasing the improvement when a single segmentation isn't good enough.
+We will start with a simple classical image processing solution using Ultrack to track cells based on image intensities directly.
+Then, we will progress to using Cellpose and finally use multiple Cellpose segmentations to improve tracking performance without training our own segmentation model, showcasing the improvement when a single segmentation isn't good enough.

-## Download data
+## Download Data

-Download the Fluo-C2DL-Huh7 dataset from the [Cell Tracking Challenge](celltrackingchallenge.net), which contains fluorescence microscopy images for cell tracking.
+Download the Fluo-C2DL-Huh7 dataset from the [Cell Tracking Challenge](https://celltrackingchallenge.net), which contains fluorescence microscopy images for cell tracking.

-The dataset will be used for demonstrating the segmentation and tracking workflow.
+The dataset will be used to demonstrate the segmentation and tracking workflow.

 ```{code-cell} ipython3
 :tags: [remove-output]